Repositorios-de-Estudio/ingles-kings-college-london/README.md

 ## DIRECCIONES (prepositions of place and movement)

-## Preposiciones
+## Preposiciones de movimiento
-- to - a/hacia
+* to - a/hacia
-- from - de/desde
+* from - de/desde
-- through - a través de
+* through - a través de
-- round - dar vuelta a
+* round - dar vuelta a
-- along - a lo largo de
+* along - a lo largo de
-- across - cruzar
+* across - cruzar
-- past - pasando por
+* past - pasando por

 ### Ejemplos:
 - Ahmed is going to university (va a la universidad)